Plantar fasciitis massage is one of those treatments for plantar fasciitis pain which we all gravitate to.

 To get started you need to have your shoes off and be sitting on a comfortable chair.

-Place your rolling object of choice on the ground and then push down with the centre of your foot/arch onto the ball or cylinder.
+Place your foam roller or rolling object of choice on the ground and then push down with the centre of your foot/arch onto the ball or cylinder.

 Roll your foot backwards and forwards, applying enough pressure that you feel the little knots and sore spots give you a small amount of discomfort, but not excruciating pain.